International Catalan Institute for Peace

-ICIP (International Catalan Institute for Peace) is a research, dissemination and action organization created by the Parliament of Catalonia in 2007 to promote the culture of peace in Catalan society and internationally and make Catalonia play an active role as an agent of peace in the world.
+The International Catalan Institute for Peace (ICIP) is a research, dissemination, and action organization created by the Parliament of Catalonia in 2007 to promote the culture of peace in Catalan society and internationally and make Catalonia play an active role as an agent of peace in the world.

-ICIP is a public institution, but at the same time, it is independent, with its own legal personality.
-It aims to support public administrations, the academic world and civil society and reports to Parliament, the Government and the citizenry.
+The ICIP is a public institution, but at the same time, it is independent, with its own legal personality.
+It aims to support public administrations, the academic world and civil society and reports to Parliament, the Government, and the citizenry.

 Organization

 ICIP is structured with a working team, and a Governing Board made up of personalities from the peace field (seven chosen by Parliament and three appointed by the Government).

 Xavier Masllorens Escubós has been the President of ICIP since July 2016.
 He is an activist in social movements and a member of the advisory board of Fundesplai.
 He is also a psychologist and a graduate in Business Administration and Management and Strategic Marketing.

 He was previously the president of FundiPau (Foundation for Peace).
 He was the director of various social third sector organizations: Oxfam-Intermón, Office of the Ombudsperson of Catalonia, Dincat (Intellectual Disability Catalonia) and Education without Borders.

 Kristian Herbolzheimer Jeppson works as the Director of ICIP since September 2018.

 Herbolzheimer holds a degree in Agriculture Engineering (University of Lleida, 1994) and a Diploma in Peace Culture (Escola de Cultura de Pau, Universitat Autònoma de Barcelona, 2001), and he earned a master's degree in International Peacebuilding from the Kroc Institute for International Peace Studies (University of Notre Dame, 2009).